developmentseed/cogeo-mosaic/README.md

 The mosaic object has `.tile` and `.point` methods to access the data for a specific mercator tile or point.

-Because a MosaicJSON can host different assets type, a `reader` option is available.
+Because a MosaicJSON can host different items type, a `reader` option is available.
-Set by default to `rio_tiler.io.COGReader`, or to `rio_tiler.io.STACReader` for the STACBackend, the reader should know how to read the assets to either create mosaic tile or read points value.
+Set by default to `rio_tiler.io.COGReader`, or to `rio_tiler.io.STACReader` for the STACBackend, the reader should know how to read the items to either create mosaic tile or read points value.

 ```python
 from cogeo_mosaic.mosaic import MosaicJSON